-The Forest Resources Assessment (FRA) is a collation of forest data undertaken by the UN FAO at the global level, and by UNECE for temperate and boreal regions.
-The information in Table 1.10 uses forest area from FRA 2000, excluding 'other wooded land'; for the UK, this is very similar to the definition of 'woodland' used in previous tables.
-The original sources for this table have varying dates, but have been updated using whatever information was available to FAO, to give an estimate of each country's forest resources in 2000.
-The UK figures were updated using emerging results from the 1995-99 National Inventory of Woodland and Trees.
+The FAO Global Forest Resources Assessment (FRA) is a collation of forest data undertaken by the UN FAO at the global level.
+The information in Table 1.10 uses forest area from FRA 2005, excluding 'other wooded land'; for the UK, this is very similar to the definition of 'woodland' used in previous tables.